PatMitchell-Tech/Homelab-and-Automation-scripts/README.md

 <br> <br>
 The next service I started was HTTP, this was around january 2023.
 I setup a small website that told the current military time and had links to youtube as well as my textbooks, and school website.
 <br> <br>
 Throughout the next couple of months I experimented heavy with virtualization and my homelab.
-I started installing more uncommon operating systems such as templeos, Arch etc. to learn more about different operating systems
+I started installing more uncommon operating systems such as templeos, Arch etc. to learn more about different operating systems.
+<br> <br>
+I found that as much as I liked arch I preferred operating systems such as Debian or Fedora.
+<br> <br>
+It wasn't until december of 2023 that I would receive my raspberry pi as a christmas gift that would end up expanding my homelab.